LLHolmes/LLHolmes.github.io/_posts/2019-01-20-heres_to_the_start_of_a_new_adventure.markdown

 So here I am, starting over AGAIN.
 The thing I loved about my other jobs was that I got to try to solve puzzles all day long.
 I've decided to learn how to code and become a software engineer because I think it suits my personality and curiosity.
 I chose to do a bootcamp vs. getting another full on degree for two main reasons.
 First, I've already gotten one degree.
 I know what that entails and I have obligations to my family.
 Plus, four years (Heck!
 Two years even!) is a long time to wait when you're switching careers.
 Secondly, after earning my first degree, probably 90% of what I regularly used, I learned while on the job.
 For my second career, probably 90% of what I regularly used, I learned while on the job.
 I think having an excellent base and a willingness to keep learning helped me thrive in both of those situations.
 Flatiron will give me that base, the rest is up to me.

 As for tid-bits about me personally?
 I like to cook and crochet, and those are probably the “girliest” things about me.
 I enjoy tea, a good craft beer, dark comedies, and crappy sci-fi movies.
-I believe pie is better than cake and any food with the word “cream” in the name just should not be diet.
+I believe pie is better than cake and any food with the word “cream” in the name just should.not.be.diet.
 As for the obligatory Mom-ism:

 Being a parent, I generally feel like I'm just blundering through and have no idea what I'm doing.
 Every once in a while, though, there's a moment when I feel like we're doing something right.
 One of those happened earlier this week when I was having a conversation with my little monster in the bathroom (where all good conversations with toddlers take place...):

 Little Monster: “Mama, we yucky.”

 Me:  “Yucky?!
 Are you dirty?
 Where are you dirty?”

 LM:  “No!
 YUCKY!!!
 Yucky.
 I yucky.
 You yucky.
 Daddy yucky.”

 Me:  “Yucky?  ...You mean lucky???”

 LM:  “Yeah!”
 (Nods emphatically with the absolute, stubborn conviction only a toddler can muster.)
 “We yucky.”

 Me:  “You're right, Buddy!
 We are lucky.”

 And as I start this new journey, that's exactly how I feel.
 Lucky to have my family's support.
 Lucky to have this opportunity.
 Lucky to see challenges as opportunities.
 Just lucky.